 Our assessment practices will continue to provide information about children’s attainment and progress.
 They will still involve marking children’s work, providing written and oral feedback that identifies successes and next steps for improvement; children’s responses to this feedback will also be checked.
 We will continue to engage children in the whole assessment process by building self-assessment strategies into our teaching.
 We will provide regular summaries of attainment and progress through in-class tests, teacher assessment and the formal, externally set, tests.

 We want children, teachers, parents and all school leaders to have confidence in our assessments, and use this information to help everyone be involved in raising standards for all our children.
 Rigorous assessment can sometimes be a draw upon time, but we want the assessments we make to be accurate and informative.
 Good assessment requires attention to detail and analytical skill.
-It involves teachers in asking questions and interpreting answers; observing behaviours and responses to tasks; knowing if and when to intervene; and drawing on a wide range of evidence to build up a picture of a learner’s strengths
+It involves teachers in asking questions and interpreting answers; observing behaviours and responses to tasks; knowing if and when to intervene; and drawing on a wide range of evidence to build up a picture of a learner’s strengths and weaknesses.

 To look at our published school data please click the link below and you will be taken to the Ofsted Dashboard where you can look at our school performance and compare this with other schools.
+You can also find our 2017, 2018 and 2019 attainment data by clicking on the links below.